felipeverissimo/Dash-note-oficial/README.md

 ### Settings

 Open **Settings** then **Dashsidian** to change the Dashboard title, set or remove the header banner image, adjust header height, write or import custom CSS, and toggle whether the Dashboard opens automatically on Obsidian startup.

+## Support

+If you find Dashsidian useful, consider supporting its development via [GitHub Sponsors](https://github.com/sponsors/felipeverissimo).
+It helps keep the plugin maintained and new features coming.

 ## License